kajmaj87/alias_suggester/README.md

 # Usage:

-You can check the usage like this:
+You can check various parameters in help like this (but the script has sensible defaults):

 ``$ python3 alias_suggester.py --help``